 “They told us that we had to give them everything we had.
 If they find something after they search us, they will beat us.
 They told us to keep silent and stay in line to be searched [..]”.

-From here, the respondent stated that people were taken to an inflatable gray boat that was white from the inside.
-The boat was three meters long and one meter wide.
-Two men were paddling the boat.
-Every time they brought nine people to the other side.
-The respondent was in the last group that was pushed back.
+From here, the respondent described that people were taken to an inflatable gray boat that was white from the inside.
+The boat, as described by the respondent was three meters long and one meter wide that was operated by men paddling the boat.
+Reportedly, every time they brought nine people to the other side.
+The respondent mentioned that was in the last group that was pushed back.
 He recalled that there was one hour between arriving at the pushback location and the actual pushback.
-He described that the boat was not stable and that they were forced to leave the boat in the middle of the river.
+The respondent stated that the boat was not stable and that they were forced to leave the boat in the middle of the river.

-In Greece, the respondent was not allowed to talk and was not able to ask for asylum.
+In Greece, the respondent stated he was not allowed to talk and was not able to ask for asylum.

 “We didn’t [ask for asylum] we couldn’t talk.
 All that you have to do to stay alive is follow their orders or you will get beaten and especially when you talk”.